-Import and score ScoreMe app questionnaire data in R.
+Import, score, and analyse ScoreMe questionnaire data in R.

 [!WARNING] tallieR is in early development and has not been formally tested.
 The API may change without notice, scoring algorithms have not been validated against reference implementations, and the package has not undergone peer review.
 Use with caution and verify outputs independently before using in any research context.